swiftwasm/WasmKit/README.md

 # WasmKit

 **WasmKit** is a standalone and embeddable WebAssembly runtime implementation written in Swift.
+Starting with Swift 6.2, WasmKit CLI executable is also included in Linux and macOS [toolchains distributed at swift.org](https://swift.org/install).

 ## Usage